aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     1. JSON stored:
     ```json
     {
-    "REDIS_ENDPOINT": "127.0.0.1",
+    "CACHE_HOST": "127.0.0.1",
-    "REDIS_PORT": "6379",
+    "CACHE_PORT": "6379",
-    "REDIS_PASSWORD": "redis-secret"
+    "CACHE_PASSWORD": "cache-secret"
     }
     ```
-    2. redis_user.crt file stored in the "certs" directory of your Lambda function
+    2. cache_user.crt file stored in the "certs" directory of your Lambda function
-    3. redis_user_private.key file stored in the "certs" directory of your Lambda function
+    3. cache_user_private.key file stored in the "certs" directory of your Lambda function
-    4. redis_ca.pem file stored in the "certs" directory of your Lambda function
+    4. cache_ca.pem file stored in the "certs" directory of your Lambda function

 ##### Cache attributes